-- With the property owner, review pier placement in those areas with bushes, trees, garden plants, flowers and concrete breakouts.
-Concrete breakouts are necessary to install pilings in areas covered by sidewalks, driveways or patios.
+With the property owner, review pier placement in those areas with bushes, trees, garden plants, flowers, and concrete breakouts.
+Concrete breakouts are necessary to install pilings in areas covered by sidewalks, driveways, or patios.
+In places where concrete breakouts are necessary to accommodate the piers, it’s crucial to discuss these plans with the property owner to ensure alignment with their preferences and expectations.

-- If concrete break-out is required for pier location, saw cut edges and jackhammer out the concrete.
+- If concrete break-out is required for the pier location, saw cut edges and jackhammer out the concrete.
+When concrete breakouts are necessary for pier placement, the crew uses tools like saws to cut precise edges and jackhammers to remove the concrete efficiently.

 - Place pre-cast concrete cylinders under grade beam and use hydraulics to slowly drive the pilings to refusal.
 The grade beam should rise 1-2 inches to assure refusal.
-Use water as needed to facilitate increased drive depth.
 Driving adjacent piers at the same time is not recommended.

 - Place trapezoidal block atop concrete cylinder piling, and hydraulic jack atop block.